-Which would you rather get: a lead or a client?
+Which would you prefer: a lead or a client?
 Many real estate tech companies will generate leads.
-A real estate lead is an opportunity to be sure, but a client is just a few steps closer to a commission in your bank account.
-Real estate tech company Zurple is moving beyond simple lead generation, positioning itself as the industry’s first client generation company.
+Zurple is moving beyond simple lead generation, positioning itself as the industry’s first client generation company.

-In this article, we’ll provide an unbiased look at how Zurple works, how much the platform costs to use, take a peek under the hood with an exclusive video walkthrough, and tell you whether we think Zurple is worth the price tag.
+In this Zurple review, I’ll provide an unbiased look at how it works, examine how much the platform costs, share an exclusive video walk-through, and tell you whether I think Zurple is worth the price tag.

 Lead Nurturing: Tools & Strategies for Conversion (+ Scripts)